 What Are Hallucinations?

 According to the Alzheimer’s Association, hallucinations are false perceptions of objects or events involving the senses.
 These false perceptions are caused by the changes in the brain from Alzheimer's.
 Hallucinations are usually experienced by people who are in the later stages of Alzheimer's.
-It’s common for people to see the faces of former friends or they might see something like insects crawling over their hands.
+It’s common for people to see the faces of former friends or they might see something like insects crawling over their skin.
 Sometimes a person might hear someone talking and even engage in conversation with the person they are imagining.

-Alzheimer's and other forms of dementia are not the only reason that people may start to experience hallucinations, so you should always check with your doctor to eliminate other causes when hallucinations begin.
+Alzheimer's and other forms of dementia are not the only reason people may start to experience hallucinations, so you should always check with your doctor to eliminate other causes when hallucinations begin.

 Other causes include: